-And the deaths have continued into this year with the sad news that Bill Paxton passed away, along with Gorden Kaye, John Hurt and Tara Palmer-Tomkinson.
+This year we heard the sad news that Bill Paxton passed away, along with Gorden Kaye, John Hurt and Tara Palmer-Tomkinson.

 Here's a look at all of the celebrities we've lost in 2017 so far who inspired generations and will do for years to come.

 Gogglebox favourite Leon Bernicoff died aged 83, Channel 4 announced on Saturday, December 23.